Glossary

 Binge drinking:

 • The National Institute on Alcohol Abuse and Alcoholism (NIAAA) defines binge drinking as a pattern of drinking alcohol that brings blood alcohol concentration (BAC) to 0.08%—or 0.08 grams of alcohol per deciliter—or more.
-This typically happens if a woman has four or more drinks, or a man has five or more drinks, within about 2 hours.2
+This typically happens if a woman has four or more drinks, or a man has five or more drinks, within about two hours.1

-• The Substance Abuse and Mental Health Services Administration (SAMHSA), which conducts the annual NSDUH, defines binge drinking as consuming five or more alcoholic drinks for males or four or more alcoholic drinks for females on the same occasion (i.e., at the same time or within a couple of hours of each other) on at least 1 day in the past month, regardless of frequency in the past year.
+• The Substance Abuse and Mental Health Services Administration (SAMHSA), which conducts the annual National Survey on Drug Use and Health (NSDUH), defines binge drinking as consuming five or more beverages containing alcohol for males or four or more beverages containing alcohol for females on the same occasion (i.e., at the same time or within a couple of hours of each other) on at least one day in the past 30 days, regardless of frequency in the past year.

 Disability-adjusted life years: A measure of years of life lost or lived in less than full health.